MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ## Determine if there are users in the application that did not match

-If you have already determined the list of users in the application that do not match users in Microsoft Entra ID, then continue in the next section.
+If you already determined the list of users in the application that do not match users in Microsoft Entra ID, then continue in the next section.

-The procedure to determine which users in the application do not match users in Microsoft Entra ID will depend upon how the application is or will be integrated with Microsoft Entra ID.
+The procedure to determine which users in the application do not match users in Microsoft Entra ID depends upon how the application is or will be integrated with Microsoft Entra ID.

 * If you are using SAP Cloud Identity Services, then follow the [SAP Cloud Identity Services provisioning tutorial](~/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md) through the step to ensure existing SAP Cloud Identity Services users have the necessary matching attributes.
-In that tutorial, you will export a list of users from SAP Cloud Identity Services to a CSV file, and then use PowerShell to match those users to users in Microsoft Entra ID.
+In that tutorial, you export a list of users from SAP Cloud Identity Services to a CSV file, and then use PowerShell to match those users to users in Microsoft Entra ID.

 * If your application is using an LDAP directory, then follow the [LDAP directory provisioning tutorial](~/identity/app-provisioning/on-premises-ldap-connector-configure.md) through the step to collect existing users from the LDAP directory.
-In that tutorial you will use PowerShell to match those users with users in Microsoft Entra ID.
+In that tutorial, use PowerShell to match those users with users in Microsoft Entra ID.

 * For other applications, including those applications with a SQL database or that have provisioning support in the application gallery, follow the tutorial to [govern an application's existing users](~/id-governance/identity-governance-applications-existing-users.md) through the step to confirm Microsoft Entra ID has users that match users from the application.